-If you want to change the order, add, or delete a search engine, proceed as follows.
+To change the order, add or delete a search engine, proceed as follows.

-- 1. Click the hamburger icon to the right of the search bar. - 2.
+- 1. Click the menu button to the right of the search bar. - 2.
 From the list, select Settings. - 3.
 In the Settings window, go to Search. - 4.
-The Default Search Engine section shows the engine that is currently set as the default search engine.

-5. To select another search engine, click the drop-down menu and select an engine from the list.
+The Default Search Engine section shows the engine that is currently set as the default search engine. - 5.
+To select another search engine, click the drop-down menu and select an engine from the list.